aprilmintacpineda/react-fluxible/README.md

 }
 ```

-**Connected components that does not have `mapStateToProps` will not update**.
+**Connected components that does not have `mapStatesToProps` will not update**.

 Update listeners will only be called when a particular state that they are observing have been updated, if not, then they will not be update.
-Thus, having no `mapStateToProps` means that your connected component will not be updated due to store update since it is not and will not observe any states at all.
+Thus, having no `mapStatesToProps` means that your connected component will not be updated due to store update since it is not and will not observe any states at all.

-### Mutations
+## :skull: Mutations

+:warning: **DEPRECATED** and scheduled for removal soon.

 When you call a mutation, you can provide arguments.
-Except you have to keep in mind that the first parameter that your function would receive is the object called `store`.
+Except you have to keep in mind that the first parameter that your function will receive is the object called `store`.
 The `store` has `getStore` and `updateStore` methods.

-##### `store.getStore`
+#### `store.getStore`

 Method which you can call anytime to get the latest `store` at that point of call.

-##### `store.updateStore`
+#### `store.updateStore`

 Method which you can call anytime to update a specific part of the `store`.
 It expects an object as the first parameter, the object should contain the states that you want to update.